 Fox Wood considers accurate and focused assessment as the cornerstone of high quality teaching, as it allows the work to be planned and taught to accurately meet the needs of the learners whilst ensuring high levels of expectation and support.
-Progress is measured in all curriculum areas using National Curriculum Level Descriptors and the P Levels.
-The P Levels are a set of indicators for recording the achievements of learners with Special Educational Needs, who are working towards level one of the National Curriculum programmes of study.
+Progress is measured in all curriculum areas using the DfE Engagement Model and B Squared.
+Fox Wood has its own lead trainer for the DfE Engagement Model, who provides CPD for staff, monitors observations and as part of the school Data team, tracks progress over time through Evidence for Learning.
+The trainer also delivers CPD to other schools and educational establishments across the North West.
+The DfE Engagement Model is used to measure progress for those pupils working at the pre-formal tier of the curriculum.

-The B Squared assessment method used at Fox Wood divides each of these P Scales into further finely graded steps, so that demonstrating progress for those learners, who are developing more slowly, becomes achievable.
+Progress of pupils working at the semi-formal and formal tiers of the curriculum is measured using B Squared.
+The B Squared assessment method divides each of the Engagement Steps and Progression Steps (formerly known as P Levels) into further finely graded steps, so that demonstrating progress for those learners, who are developing more slowly, becomes achievable.
 B Squared is used for all subjects, and assists teachers to set targets for the learner's future development, both as an individual, and as part of our future planning for the whole school.
 In this way we hope to ensure that we assess uniformly within school and alongside our colleagues in other special schools across the country.
 Assessment of learning and assessment for learning are incorporated into each activity, at an appropriate level.
-Teachers may also make use of other assessment systems such as Routes for Learning for learners working below P 4.